cobeylab/v_gene_selection/README.md

 4. Running simulations
 5. Analyzing simulation results

-Because several steps are computationally expensive and assume access to a computing cluster, we provide intermediate files in this Zenodo repository [Link pending] along with the data, so users can reproduce the analyses starting from different points.
+Because several steps are computationally expensive and assume access to a computing cluster, we provide intermediate files in this [Zenodo repository](https://doi.org/10.5281/zenodo.7080191) along with the data, so users can reproduce the analyses starting from different points.
 Decompress the files from Zenodo and put the folders in the code's root folder.

 ## Dependencies